6866 Main St., Wilmington, NC 28405

 Artist Statement

-My current body of work is inspired by contemporary and futuristic objects and architecture.
-My sculptural work reflects modern abstract designs that resemble architectural structures.
+My current body of work is inspired by patterns I see on fabric, circuit boards, and patterns found in nature.
+My utilitarian work is minimalistic in form allowing the lines and colors to be the focus.
+My sculptural work reflects modern abstract designs.
 These structures consist of curvilinear and geometric lines and shapes that move the viewer’s eyes around the piece.
-The negative cutouts and recesses in the sculptures resemble windows or doors that do not reveal the interior space.
 I am intrigued by how the light and shadow interplay while painting an interesting shadow on the pedestal or wall.
 The shadow is different depending on the angle at which the light approaches the piece.
-The patinaed surfaces on my work reveal an aged or weathered look.
+The patinaed surfaces on my work reveal an aged or weathered look on a modern design.
 I find the juxtaposition of present and past intriguing.
 I incorporate similar elements into my pottery with the intention of conveying modern designs with interesting lines and angles that draw the user’s eyes around and into the piece.

 Exhibit Date ::